tencent-ailab/V-Express/README.md

     </td>
 </tr>

-We have optimized memory usage, now supporting the generation of longer videos.
+${\color{red}New!!!}$ We have optimized memory usage, now supporting the generation of longer videos.
 For a 31-second audio, it requires a peak memory of 7956MiB in a V100 test environment, with a total processing time of 2617.4 seconds.
 You can try it with the following script.

 > [!NOTE]
 > The `./test_samples/short_case/AOC/v_exprss_intro_chattts.mp3` is a long audio clip of about 30 seconds generated using [ChatTTS](https://github.com/2noise/ChatTTS), where we just need to enter a piece of text.
 We then use V-Express to generate a portrait video.
 This is probably an interesting pipeline.